Thinking of quitting your job?

 Step 1: Before you make up your mind to leave

 Maybe you're feeling stuck or unhappy in your current position, and you're starting to get serious about making a move.
-Before you commit to leaving, back up your thinking and spend some time exploring the real reasons why you think you need something new.
+Before you commit to leaving, back up your thinking and spend some time exploring the real reasons why you think you might want something new.

 Are you feeling undervalued, and looking for a bump in compensation or recognition?
 Are you feeling bored and in need of a new challenge?
 Are you dreading going back to the office, and hoping for a new fully remote role?
 Or are you just feeling burnt out—and in need of a real break from the daily grind?